 A curious feature of hallucinations is you can’t conjure them up at will.
 Yet they demonstrate the mind is stocked with images, and can produce involuntary but realistic perceptions that are immediate and vivid, to the point the perceiver mistakes the apparition for a real physical entity or the voice in the head as emanating from a real speaker.
 Nevertheless, they are often bizarre, and don’t correspond to actual events from the past.
-In contrast, you can consciously retrieve memories and even construct imaginary scenes, but these are diffuse and vague, and are not perceived as though happening ...
+In contrast, you can consciously retrieve memories and even construct imaginary scenes, but these are diffuse and vague, and are not perceived as though happening in the present.

 Hallucinations, then, just happen, but they are provoked by a wide range of circumstances.
 Sometimes it’s a matter of sensory loss: the deaf may hear voices, the blind may see vivid visual displays and people who have lost the sense of smell may experience bizarre odours.

 Depriving people of sensory stimulation, as in an isolation cell, can induce hallucinations, as can conditions such as migraine, epilepsy, Parkinsonism, delirium, narcolepsy and psychosis.
 Oliver Sacks covers these and more, using his copious case notes, along with historical accounts, to provide vibrant descriptions of the wide range of forms hallucinations can take.
 Amazingly, he also seems to have experienced most of them himself.